 Men have specific nutrient needs, too.
 An ideal men's multivitamin contains vitamin E to support prostate health.
 It may offer extra magnesium to boost energy levels and the antioxidant vitamins A, C and E, as well as selenium and zinc to support heart health.

-Men should also worry about the nutrients that support healthy bones, namely calcium and vitamin D. The carotenoids, often found in vitamin A, such as lutein and zeaxanthin, support men's eye health.
+Men should also prioritize nutrients that support healthy bones, namely calcium and vitamin D. The carotenoids, often found in vitamin A, such as lutein and zeaxanthin, support men's eye health.

 When you're pregnant or thinking about getting pregnant, optimal nutrition is key to helping your baby thrive while in the womb.
 A multivitamin, or prenatal vitamin, also helps Mom feel her best.